 - Two letters of recommendation (in English) including one from the applicant’s current institution.
-(The applicant would need to include the email address of the referee who will submit the recommendation on his/her behalf in the course of filling the online application)
+(The applicant must include the email addresses of the referees in the course of filling out the online application)

-- Academic transcripts (in English) of the current and previous year, either at high school or university.
-If the transcripts are in Arabic or French, translated copies by a sworn translator have to be uploaded along with the version in the original language.
+- Academic transcripts of the current and previous year, either at high school or university.
+If the transcripts are in Arabic or French, translated copies are not required at the time of application.
+Students selected to participate in the program will be asked to submit translated copies by a sworn translator at a later stage.

-- Copy of Passport biodata page (if available at the time of application).
+- Copy of passport or travel document biodata page (if available at the time of application).

 The U.S. Government pays for the participants’ international travel, university tuition, room and board, health insurance, a small monthly stipend, and funding for books.
 Competition is merit-based, and students from all backgrounds are welcome to apply.
-Applicants will be considered without regard to race, religion, sex, age, and/or physical impairment.
+Applicants will be considered without regard to race, religion, sex, age, and/or disability.